Marketing Communication

 Over the course of the minor, students do service learning projects for real clients, complete internships and take exciting specialty courses.
 Upon graduation, our students are ready for careers in marketing, journalism, corporate communications and a variety of creative fields.

-Two students walk on campus wearing UW gear
+Two students walk around UW campus

 Students pursuing a minor in marketing communication must take at least 15 credit hours exclusive to the minor, meaning they cannot also be counted toward the student’s major.